AstroBarker/asymptote/README.md

 This is controlled with the `--frac` command line arg or `self.fit_frac` member attribute.
 Default value is 0.5, to only fit the second half of data, but this may need tweaking on a case-by-case basis.

+This produces mean and uncertainties on $log_{10}(E)$.
+To propagate this to uncertainty on $E$, a convenience function `propagate_error` is available.
+It uses Monte Carlo error propagation to capture the potentially asymmetric uncertainties on $E$.

 ## Dependencies
 - numpy
 - matplotlib